 This module introduces students to chair-side assisting duties and techniques practiced in general dentistry with emphasis on sit-down, four-handed dentistry.
 Students learn how to handle and transfer dental instruments and place materials on models.
 Properties and manipulation of common dental materials, including amalgam, composites, glass ionomers and sealants, are presented.
-Students practice required RDA procedures such as placement, wedging and removal of matrices, placement of cement bases and liners, and placement of temporary sedative dressing on Typodonts manikins.
+Students practice required RDA procedures such as placement, wedging and removal of matrices, placement of cement bases and liners, and placement of temporary sedative dressing on Typodont manikins.
 Basic concepts of psychology and communication are discussed with emphasis on helping dental patients overcome anxieties related to dental treatment.
-Students are introduced to basic anatomy of the head and teeth.
-Occupational Safety and Health Administration (OSHA) standards for infection control and hazard communication Students also study related dental terminology.
+Students also study related dental terminology.
 Prerequisite: None.
 Lecture Hours: 40.0 Lab Hours: 40.0 Other Hours: 0.0.